 CSA astronaut Jenni Gibbons: Taking on multiple roles for Artemis II

 In , Canadian Space Agency (CSA) astronaut Jenni Gibbons was assigned as CSA astronaut Jeremy Hansen's backup for the historic Artemis II mission, the first crewed test flight of the multi-mission Artemis campaign, which is set to pave the way for human exploration of Mars.
-Assigning her as the official backup ensures that Canada will keep its seat on this mission in the unlikely event that Jeremy is unable to fly.
-It also offers a chance for Canada to influence how future Artemis missions will unfold and how to prepare for them.
+Assigning her as the official backup ensures that, had Jeremy been unable to fly, Canada would keep its seat on this mission.
+It also offered a chance for Canada to influence how future Artemis missions will unfold and how to prepare for them.

 Backup astronauts undergo the same training as the prime crew knowing that they may not get to fly on the mission they are training for, which makes the backup role a unique challenge.